loilo/node-html-api/README.md

       // Converts a value of the defined Type into a string serialize (value: Type): string

-      // The inverse of `serialize`: Converts a string back to the defined Type
+      // The inverse of `serialize`: Converts a string back to the
-      // If the string does not belong to the Type, this method should throw an Error unserialize (serializedValue: string): Type
+      // defined Type.
+If the string does not belong to the Type
+      // this method should throw an Error. unserialize (serializedValue: string): Type
     }
     ```